dotnet/runtime/docs/design/features/byreflike-generics.md

 namespace System.Runtime.CompilerServices
 {
     /// <summary>
-    /// Indicates to the compiler that constrain checks should be suppressed
+    /// Indicates to the compiler that constraint checks should be suppressed
     /// and will instead be enforced at run-time.
     /// </summary>
     [AttributeUsage(AttributeTargets.Constructor | AttributeTargets.Method | AttributeTargets.Property)]